Barcelona 3 Day Itinerary: Must-See Sights and Hidden Gems

 Churros for Breakfast at La Pallaresa Xocolateria Xurreria

-Start your first day in Barcelona with a true local favorite—churros con chocolate at La Pallaresa Xocolateria Xurreria.
-I know it might sound odd to have churros for breakfast but it’s not uncommon in Spain!
+Start your first day in Barcelona with a local favorite, churros con chocolate at La Pallaresa Xocolateria Xurreria in the Gothic Quarter.

-This no frills, old-school café in the Gothic Quarter is famous for its crispy churros served with a thick, rich hot chocolate that’s perfect for dipping.
+This old school cafe isn’t fancy but it’s known for its crispy churros served with thick, rich hot chocolate that’s perfect for dipping.

-It’s a great spot to immerse yourself in the local breakfast culture.
-Just keep in mind that Spanish churros aren’t as sweet as the ones you might find in other countries, but they’re still delicious!
+Just keep in mind that Spanish churros aren’t as sweet as you might be used to, but they’re still delicious.

 Stroll La Rambla